By Jennifer McDougall

 Self-care is any action we engage in on purpose to improve our mental, emotional, and physical wellbeing.
 Consider it like recharging your phone’s battery.
 Self-care may help us feel better by reducing anxiety and improving our mood.
 It’s also a fantastic way to reconnect with ourselves.

 Above all, it’s about allowing yourself to prioritize yourself.
 Individuals addicted to drugs and alcohol find it difficult to prioritize their health and wellbeing since they have previously valued drugs and alcohol over everything else.
 However, recovery is about prioritizing yourself and your wellbeing, and self-care is a valuable tool in the recovery process.

 Active addiction leads to self-harm because it is a type of self-abuse that produces poor coping strategies for the demands and obstacles of ordinary life.
 On the other hand, self-care is about retraining those coping systems in healthy, beneficial ways for our brains and bodies.
 So it’s the polar opposite of the previous statement.

-Practicing self-love by prioritizing and caring for oneself leads to increased self-worth, self-esteem, and mental well-being.
+Practicing self-love by prioritizing and caring for oneself increases self-worth, self-esteem, and mental wellbeing.

 How to Incorporate Self-Care into Your Everyday Life

-To begin with, taking a few minutes each day to check in with ourselves may be a really grounding exercise that can greatly assist our healing.
+To begin with, taking a few minutes each day to check in with ourselves maybe a grounding exercise that can significantly assist our healing.

 - Set boundaries for friends, family members, and co-workers.
 Setting boundaries is a crucial element of maintaining your sobriety, making it one of the most significant acts of self-care you can do.
 They can take various forms: some are physical, such as leaving a situation that puts your sobriety in jeopardy, and others are mental or emotional, such as telling someone something doesn’t seem right.